 - Diuretics (water pills), which help manage fluid buildup in the body

 Secondary hyperaldosteronism is treated with medicines (as described above) and limiting salt intake.
 Surgery is usually not used.

 The outlook for primary hyperaldosteronism is good with early diagnosis and treatment.

 The outlook for secondary hyperaldosteronism depends on the cause of the condition.

 Primary hyperaldosteronism can cause very high blood pressure, which can damage many organs, including the eyes, kidneys, heart and brain.

-Impotence and gynecomastia (enlarged breasts in men) may occur with long-term use of medicines.
-But this is uncommon.
+Erection problems and gynecomastia (enlarged breasts in men) may occur with long-term use of medicines to block the effect of hyperaldosteronism.

 When to Contact a Medical Professional

 Call for an appointment with your provider if you develop symptoms of hyperaldosteronism.